Analysis of Evolving Cortical Neuronal Networks Using Visual Informatics: Acknowledgements

 \section{Acknowledgements}

 This research is supported by the European Union Horizon 2020 research and innovation program under Grant No. 964977 (project NEU-CHiP).
+HFP and DS are supported from the UK Multidisciplinary Centre for Neuromorphic Computing (UKRI982) is gratefully acknowledged.
 JS also acknowledges financial support from the Spanish Ministerio de Ciencia e Innovación under project PID2022-137713NB-C22 and by the Generalitat de Catalunya under project 2021-SGR-00450.
 DT also acknowledges the support from Ministerio de Ciencia e Innovación (Spain), under projects No. CNS2023-143862.
 The authors acknowledge the support of Aston University Biomedical Facility for the purpose of providing infrastructure support within the College of Health and Life Sciences.
 Further, the authors would like to thank G. Parodi from S. Martinoia's group for the support in the preparation of human-induced neuronal networks, as well N.N.
 Kasri for the supply of the human-iPSC cell line.